Published by MBA Skool Team, Last Updated: May 15, 2020

-An adopter (also called an ‘early adopter’ or ‘lighthouse consumer’) of a product, service or technology is a consumer who is an early consumer of the product as far as the acceptability timeline of the product in the market is concerned.
+Early adopter is a consumer who buys or adopts a product very early since the product launch.
+Early adopter, or lighthouse consumer, of a product, service or technology is a consumer who is an early consumer of the product as far as the acceptability timeline of the product in the market is concerned.

-A few pointers for marketing successfully to adopters are:
+A few pointers for marketing successfully to early adopters are:

 1. Make most out of the new product release through adopters, albeit cautiously.

 2. Avoid mass marketing immediately after launch; instead focus on direct marketing to adopters.

 3. Emphasise on product differentiation through unique packaging and mention of unique features.